 Each day at midday, every sailor was given one-eighth of an imperial pint (about 70ml, so just short of three shots) of overproof rum.
 Known as a ‘tot’, this popular tradition was abolished in 1970, as it was deemed unsafe for sailors to use heavy machinery after their tot.
-Our people can still enjoy one free drink a day.

 If a crew hears this order, they’re issued with an alcoholic drink.
 It came to symbolise the celebration that followed the successful completion of one of the most difficult repairs on a sailing ship.
-Only the Queen, a member of the Royal Family, or the Admiralty Board can issue the order.
+Only the King, a member of the Royal Family, or the Admiralty Board can issue the order.